KXI-System/YarnTwiner/DOCS.md

 `@comment` - YarnTwiner will add `//` characters at the beginning of every line in the Twine node, or otherwise comment out the Twine node contents in the Yarn file.

 `@order:#` - Changes the order of the Yarn nodes as they appear in the exported file based on a number value, by default all nodes have an order value of `0` and exported lowest first (top of the file). `@order:-1` will place the node before all default ordered nodes, and `@order:1` will place the node below.

+`@file:<filename>` - Groups nodes together into a single file output based on the given file name, nodes without this tag or with the filename of `main` will be grouped together in a "main" file.

 ## Exporting